Study French in Montpellier, France

 To help you choose among the plethora of language schools, here is a list of some of the best, approved by Montpellier's Tourism Office.

-With eight staff members for around 70 students, Accent Français prides itself on its ultra-personalized service.
+Accent Français prides itself on its ultra-personalized service.
 Arriving students get an individual interview to determine their needs and the staff actively helps in hacking through France's red tape jungle.
 The school even organizes evenings with the teaching staff to better build group rapport.
-And in keeping with the times, the school has their own blog www.learn-french-south-france-montpellier.com as well as a Facebook group—a great way to find out what the school is all about from the people who have already studied there.
+And in keeping with the times, the school has their own online French learning blog, which has much material for learning French online, as well as a Facebook group—a great way to find out what the school is all about from the people who have already studied there.

 In the words of one former student, "the entire school exudes an atmosphere of friendly supportive caring.
 I still regard Accent Français as the best second language learning experience I have ever had."